yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 #### Training a model to predict wolf v. husky ###
 * Only one mistake -- do you trust the model?
+* What if you're having a husky festival and one single wolf shows up and kills someone!?
 * Upon further investigation, Carlos showed that the wolf predictor was actually a snow predictor

 #### Famous 20 Newsgroups dataset ####